Get started using the Google Cloud console (GKE)

 Binary Authorization uses cryptographic keys to securely verify the identity of signers.
 This ensures that only authorized container images can deploy.
 The key pair consists of a private key and a public key.
 The signer uses the private key to sign the container image digest, producing a signature that is then stored in an attestation.
 The public key is stored in the attestor.
 At deploy time, the Binary Authorization enforcer uses the attestor's public key to verify the signature in the attestation before allowing the container to deploy.

 In this tutorial, you use Public-Key Infrastructure (X.509) (PKIX) format for cryptographic keys.
-This tutorial uses the recommended Elliptic Curve Digital Signing Algorithm (ECDSA) to generate a PKIX key pair.
+This tutorial uses the recommended Elliptic Curve Digital Signature Algorithm (ECDSA) to generate a PKIX key pair.
 You can also use RSA or PGP keys for signing.
 See Key purposes and algorithms for more information on signing algorithms.

 The keys generated and stored by Cloud Key Management Service (Cloud KMS) are PKIX-compliant.
 See Creating attestors using the CLI for more information on using PKIX keys and Cloud KMS.